 Various Common Suture Techniques

-Simple Interrupted Method – This suturing technique provides a better result cosmetically due to a greater eversion of the wound edge that produces a thinner, less visible scar.
+Simple Interrupted Method – This suture technique provides a better result cosmetically due to a greater eversion of the wound edge that produces a thinner, less visible scar.
 Stabilize the edge of the wound with either a skin hook or toothed forceps and enter the suturing needle perpendicularly from three to five millimeters away from the edge of the wound.
 Tie a knot and repeat.
 Take care not to utilize a flat angle as less eversion is produced and greater scarring will occur.

 Continuous Method – A continuous suturing technique is much faster than the simple interrupted method.
 However, it is a weaker suture that also tends to strangle the affected area’s blood supply.
-The same technique is used to begin as is used for the simple interrupted method.
+The same suture technique is used to begin as is used for the simple interrupted method.
 However, instead of cutting and tying the suture, it is brought across the cut diagonally where the needle is again introduced in a perpendicular manner.
 The suture is tied by forming a loop at the end and the needle passed through.

 Horizontal Mattress Method – The horizontal mattress suture is commonly used to provide necessary tension for large wound closure.
 However, this suture risks dermal blood supply strangulation which can lead to necrosis.
 The needle is entered between five and ten millimeters from the edge of the wound, crosses the wound and exits on the opposite side where the needle is reintroduced (on the same side) between three and five millimeters from the exit point and repeated.